Starting Piano Lessons

 - Following on from this, are you in an unpredictable job that will have you cancelling your piano lesson on a regular basis?
-Some of my keenest students have included a doctor, a head of marketing, a cabinet office employee, a record label boss and a travelling photographer who were all very committed to learning, but whose work continually required them to stay late or cancel at short notice.
+Some of my keenest students have included a medical doctor, a head of marketing, a cabinet office employee, a record label boss and a travelling photographer who were all very committed to learning, but whose work was very demanding and continually required them to stay late at work or change their schedules at the last minute.
 Unfortunately something had to give and it was their piano lessons.
-So it's essential be honest and realistic with yourself about the practical side of learning the piano.
+So it's essential to be honest and realistic with yourself about this side of learning the piano.

 Hopefully these questions have made you sit up and think.
 With any luck I've pointed out some stuff you hadn't thought of, in which case, you're welcome!
 If you're waaaaaaay ahead of me, good for you!

 Playing the piano is one of life's most satisfying achievements.
-There's nothing like expressing yourself in music and communicating one of the the deepest parts of the human experience to others.
-If you improvise, using the knowledge you already have, this is the purest, and most soul-fulfilling aspect of being a musician and I believe it is this unfettered freedom of expression that most attracts people to music and musicians.
+There's nothing in the universe that compares to expressing yourself in music and communicating one of the deepest parts of the human experience in a non-verbal way to others.
+If you improvise using what you've learned and practised, IMHO this is the purest, and most soul-fulfilling aspect of being a musician and I firmly believe it is this unfettered freedom of expression that most attracts people to music and musicians.